 How to Make a Quilt – The Beginner’s Guide

 If you are new to quilting it might surprise you to know that there are so many sub-categories in quilting.
 In this post I will walk you through everything you need to know to start quilting.
 I will break down all the steps and give you all the resources you will need to learn how to make a quilt.
 Also included in this post is a quick tutorial for the two quilt blocks pictured below, scroll to the bottom for the quilt block tutorials.
 Here is how to make a quilt for beginners.
+If you’re new to quilting I highly recommend THIS free quilting crash course email series to help get you jumpstarted on quilting!

 The fabric seen in this post is Kiss Me, Kate from Riley Blake.
 Check out all the amazing prints and cuts HERE.